Encharted Cook

 Storage

-You can enjoy these scones warm or cool and they will keep in a covered container for up to a week.
+These scones can be enjoyed warm or cool, and they will keep in a covered, airtight container for up to a week.

 Calories: 166kcal | Carbohydrates: 23g | Protein: 4g | Fat: 6g | Saturated Fat: 2g | Cholesterol: 8mg | Sodium: 131mg | Potassium: 183mg | Sugar: 8g | Vitamin A: 100IU | Calcium: 65mg | Iron: 1.1mg